firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

 * **Graph:**
     ![Graph of Regional Activity](final_visualizations/regional_activity.png)
 * **Insight Interpretation:**
-    1. Concentration of Flights in Several Key Provinces: This graph clearly shows that most flight activity is concentrated in a few provinces.
-Ontario is at the top with a very dominant number of flights (over 160,000), followed by British Columbia (around 135,000) and Quebec (around 100,000).
-These three provinces account for the largest portion of total flights.
+    1.  **Dominance of Three Major Provinces:** The graph clearly shows that air traffic is highly concentrated in three provinces: **Ontario, British Columbia, and Quebec**.
+The number of flights in these three provinces significantly exceeds that of all other provinces.

-    2. Significant Decline After the Top Three: There is a drastic drop in the number of flights after the top three provinces.
-Provinces such as Alberta (around 28,000) and so on have significantly fewer flights compared to Ontario, British Columbia, and Quebec.

-    3. Low Flight Activity in Other Provinces: Provinces such as New Brunswick, Manitoba, Nova Scotia, Saskatchewan, Newfoundland, Yukon, and Prince Edward Island recorded very low numbers of flights, with Prince Edward Island having the lowest number.
+    2.  **Significant Gap:** There is a very large gap between the top three provinces and the other provinces.
+        * **Ontario** is at the top with more than 160,000 flights.
+        * **British Columbia** is in second place with around 135,000 flights.
+        * **Quebec** is third with 100,000 flights.
+        * The fourth-ranked province, **Alberta**, only recorded around 30,000 flights, showing a very drastic decline.

+    3.  **Relationship with Population and Economic Centers:** This dominance is no coincidence.
+Ontario, British Columbia, and Quebec are the most populous provinces and major economic hubs in Canada.
+These provinces are home to the country's busiest international airports (e.g., Toronto Pearson International Airport in Ontario, Vancouver International Airport in British Columbia, and Montréal–Trudeau International Airport in Quebec).

 * **Conclusion:**
-    In conclusion, flight activity in the surveyed region is highly geographically concentrated.
-Ontario province is the main flight activity center, followed by British Columbia and Quebec.
-The majority of other provinces have significantly fewer flights, indicating that air mobility is largely dominated by a few large regional centers.
-This implies that if there are strategies related to flight frequency or air travel needs, the main focus should be on these high-volume provinces.
+    In conclusion, this graph illustrates that aviation activity in Canada is highly concentrated.
+The three main provinces—Ontario, British Columbia, and Quebec—serve as the main pillars of the country's air transportation network.
+This reflects their central role as population, business, and tourism hubs in Canada, while other provinces have much lower air traffic volumes.

 ### 11. Point Redemption Value per Region
 * **Question:** What is the total dollar value of points redeemed for each province?